 $ innobackupex --apply-log --export /path/to/partial/backup

-You may see warnings in the output about tables that don’t exists.
+You may see warnings in the output about tables that don’t exist.
 This is because InnoDB -based engines stores its data dictionary inside the tablespace files besides the .frm files. innobackupex will use xtrabackup to remove the missing tables (those who weren’t selected in the partial backup) from the data dictionary in order to avoid future warnings or errors:

 111225 0:54:06 InnoDB: Error: table 'mydatabase/mytablenotincludedinpartialb' InnoDB: in InnoDB data dictionary has tablespace id 6, InnoDB: but tablespace with that id or name does not exist.
 It will be removed from data dictionary.